 New overdrive gearing saw the engine spinning at a relatively low 1900rpm at 110km/h, but response to accelerator pedal pressure was instant, with no stumbling or power delivery delay.

 Triple-cone synchros on 1st, 2nd and 3rd gears in the manual box made the shift action somewhat heavy, but the gate gave much better gear selection than the six-speeds fitted to the Ford Everest, BT-50 and Amarok, if not as slick as the HiLux’s new manual.

-The D-Max's Aisin auto is a beauty, with almost seamless up and down shifts.
+The Aisin auto was a beauty, with almost seamless up and down shifts.

 On road the latest MU-X handled predictably and the rear end behaved well on bumps.
-Steering is still hydraulic, not electric, and feel was excellent.
+Steering was still hydraulic, not electric, and feel was excellent.

-The MU-X relies on its traction control electronics to limit wheelspin and there is no limited slip diff or diff lock options available.
-Hopefully there’ll be a Harrop E-Locker for the new back end soon.
+The MU-X relied on its traction control electronics to limit wheelspin and there was no limited slip diff or diff lock option available.

-The interior is little changed and ergonomics are good.
-However, the steering column is still tilt-only, not telescopic.
+The interior was little changed and ergonomics are good.
+However, the steering column was still tilt-only, not telescopic.

 On and off road in the 2013 model

 light commercial vehicle into a wagon.
 Ride was, if anything, too soft and the dampers could certainly have done with upgrading for spirited driving.